 Their classes include Hatha, Flow, Vinyasa, Core, Gentle and so on, and are conducted in either normal air-conditioned studios or hot studios.

-Venue: Toa Payoh, Tampines Grande and Jurong Gateway
+Venue: Toa Payoh, Tampines Plaza 1, and Jurong Gateway

 Free trial?: Yes

-True Yoga has a long history with countless members having passed through their many outlets.
+TFX, previously known as True Yoga, has a long history with countless members having passed through their many outlets.
 The chain has 10 studios to date and offers many more other types of fitness workouts besides yoga, such as Zumba, Belly Dance, Indoor Cycling and even Latin Fitness.
-Yoga lessons – 35 different types – are mainly held at Pacific Plaza.

 Free trial?: Yes